 We had to sadly part with George here, a true third amigo, who needed to get to West Portugal (he’d bought a new bike for €50 and cycled there if you were wondering).

 It was an emotional morning and leaving San Sebastian straight into a massive mountain, that took about an hour to cycle up and overlooks the city was even more emotional.

 The slight comedown meant our endorphins came back with a vengeance and we were now high on life.

 This rollercoaster of vibes continued as we cycled over countless mountains (Picas De Europa) along the Camino De Santiago, sharing the stoke with dozens of walkers, watching empty waves peel into nameless bays, camping in settings that felt like Jurassic Park and drinking coffee in beautiful towns that I would never consider visiting and now can’t wait to return.
 It was an experience that can’t be put into words.

-If you’re actually up for a cycle and surf tour from Bordeaux to Bilbao, I totally know the ropes and I will be running a trip in September, which promises no debauchery.
-Check www.errantsurf.com for details – and apologies for the shameless sales pitch.
+If you’re actually up for a cycle and surf tour from Bordeaux to Bilbao, I totally know the ropes now and I will be running a trip in September for Ticket to Ride, which promises no debauchery.
+Click here for more info.

-A huge thanks goes to Lata’s Surf House (latassurf.com) for the good vibes, KOA Surf House (koaescueladesurf.com) for the hospitality and Brittany Ferries for getting us there safely.
+Also big thanks to Latas Surf House (latassurf.com) for the good vibes and hospitality as well as Brittany Ferries for getting us home safely.